Jeffrey Brace

 Jeffrey Brace (born Boyrereau Brinch; c.
-1742 – April 20, 1827) was a former slave who was taken from West Africa around 1750 and a veteran of the American Revolutionary War.
+1742 – April 20, 1827) was a formerly enslaved person who was taken from West Africa around 1750 and a veteran of the American Revolutionary War.
 He became the first African-American citizen of Poultney, Vermont.
-Brace became blind in his later years and published his memoirs under the title The Blind African Slave or the Memoirs of Boyrereau Brinch Nicknamed Jeffrey Brace.
-The faculty union at the University of Vermont now offers a $500 book award in his name "to students who exemplify academic excellence and an active commitment to achieving social and economic justice."
+Brace became blind in his later years.
+Benjamin Prentiss published his life story as The Blind African Slave or the Memoirs of Boyrereau Brinch Nicknamed Jeffrey Brace.